StingrayCZ/Reverse-Engineering/README.md

 In this fact means that I'am just author but owner is my employer.
 It don't allow me upload something here.

+On follow samples could you see these parts:
+*   Car Wheel Disk
+*   Bottle
+*   Turbine Housing

 ## Car Wheel Disk (Maxion Wheels)
 Reconstruction of a cast car disk.